tanyaweaver/python-dev-accelerator/_sources/readings/day02/sql_persistence_in_python.txt

 You'll see that our select query found one row in the database.
 The row is returned as a tuple with as many values as there are columns in the query.
-We asked for all columns (\*) and so we get two.
+We asked for all columns (\*) and so we got two.

 The order of the values in each tuple is dependent on the query.
-In this case we asked for all columns so we get them in the database order (id, name).
+In this case we asked for all columns so we got them in the database order (id, name).

 Parameterized Statements
 ------------------------

 Inserting static data one row at a time is tedious.

-We are software engineers, we can do better than that.
+We are software engineers.
+We can do better than that.

 In order to repeat a statement a number of times, with different values, we must use *parameters*.